fact-project/shifthelper/README.md

 * Calls you on your phone if security limits are reached, data taking stopped or the QLA exceeds alert limits

-* Sends you messages and QLA plots via Telegram Messenger
+    * Just enter your phone number

-* Just enter your phone number, check for the incoming call
+    * It will call you once at startup for verification.

-* Send the `/start` message to the @factShiftHelperBot
+* *If you want*, it sends you messages and QLA plots via [Telegram Messenger App](https://telegram.org/)

-You can also give the number directly as first command line argument
+    * Send the `/start` message to the [@factShiftHelperBot](https://telegram.me/factShiftHelperBot) in order to tell it, you are the shifter for tonight.

 # the config file